viron-src/recrypt_model/readme.md

 **Viron Recrypt Model Repository**
 =======

-Public gRPC model used for interfacing with the Recrypt exchange.
+Public gRPC model used for interfacing with the Recrypt bank.

 The public native gRPC API is available at: https://api.recrypt.net:8443